kc17/consul-workshop/lab99/README.md

 ## Purpose

-### 1. Consul Servers could join with any master key
+### 1. Test if Consul Servers could become Cluster withoyt master key

 You can see lab99/config/server1-3.json.
 There is no master key assigned.
 Just only configure enable ACL.